caceders/KeypointExtractionBenchmark/README.md

 TODO:
-Wife stealing problem, how to do ratio when using second choice
+Wife stealing problem, how to do ratio when using second choice, JUST REMOVE MASK???

 NOW:
 - Calculate homographical matching on behalf of scale and rotation.